KatherineMichel/digital-commonplace/computer-architecture-web-request-response-async-and-some-other-stuff.md

-https://insomnia.rest/ | Insomnia | The API Design Platform and REST Client https://twitter.com/vipulgupta2048/status/1301721412420251655 | Vipul Gupta 🐣 on Twitter: "@KatiMichel I can recommend 2 more if you like to check out. https://t.co/EjKlnN2gxi and @FirecampHQ" / Twitter https://hoppscotch.io/ https://firecamp.io/
+https://insomnia.rest/ | Insomnia | The API Design Platform and REST Client https://twitter.com/vipulgupta2048/status/1301721412420251655 | Vipul Gupta 🐣 on Twitter: "@KatiMichel I can recommend 2 more if you like to check out. https://t.co/EjKlnN2gxi and @FirecampHQ" / Twitter https://hoppscotch.io/ https://github.com/hoppscotch/hoppscotch | hoppscotch/hoppscotch: 👽 A free, fast and beautiful API request builder used by 80k+ developers. https://firecamp.io/
 -->